 Acutely, the first treatment for minor AC joint injuries can be to apply ice, and refrain from activity with the injured shoulder.
 Anti-inflammatory medications such as ibuprofen (Advil or Motrin), or naproxen (Aleve) can help to minimize both pain and inflammation.
 Further treatment depends upon the severity of the shoulder injury.

 The most common types of shoulder separations (Grade I and Grade II) rarely require surgery.
-Most treatments involve physical therapy, which is designed to strengthen the muscles and aid in the stabilization of the joint.
+Most treatments involve physical therapy, which is designed to strengthen the muscles and aid in joint stabilization.

 Some Grade III AC joint separations can be treated successfully without surgery, but other patients may experience less pain in the long term after surgical repair.
 For those taking the non-surgical route, range-of-motion exercises can be started once pain subsides.
 A strength training program follows and will include the strengthening of rotator cuff and shoulder blade muscles.
 Most of the time, the pain tends to go away after a few weeks, but a full recovery might not occur for six weeks with Grade II separations and up to 12 weeks for Grade III injuries.